telerik/kendo-ui-core/docs/framework/mvvm/bindings/source.md

     kendo.bind($("div"), viewModel);
     </script>

-This example will output the following (all `data` attributes are removed for clarity):
+The example results in the output below.
+Note that all `data` attributes are removed for clarity.

+###### Example

     <div>
         Name: <span>John Doe</span>
     </div>

-### Source binding to a Kendo UI DataSource instance
+### Source Binding to DataSource

-`source` binding to a Kendo UI DataSource can be used for Kendo UI widgets, which can normally be databound to a Kendo UI DataSource outside an MVVM scenario.
-This binding can also be used with elements, which are containers for items (e.g. `<ul>`, `<table>`, `<select>`, etc.).
+The `source` binding to a Kendo UI DataSource instance can be used for Kendo UI widgets, which can normally be databound to a Kendo UI DataSource outside an MVVM scenario.
+This binding can also be used with elements, which are containers for items, such as `<ul>`, `<table>`, `<select>`, and others.
 In this case an item template must be defined via `data-template`.

-`source` binding will not work for plain HTML elements that are not meant to be bound to collections of data items, such as textboxes.
+The `source` binding does not work for plain HTML elements that are not meant to be bound to collections of data items, such as textboxes.

+###### Example

 ```html
     <div id="example">